Downloadable tools are available at the bottom of the page

 Otherwise (for example in the event of collective proceedings by the customer), the seller will suffer potentially higher unpaid bills than if he had withdrawn earlier.
 The game is therefore risky and double-edged.

 The first essential point before any discussion is to ensure the good faith of the buyer, ie his real will to honor his commitment to pay which is thwarted by financial difficulties.
-If there is a reasonable hope that he will get out of these difficulties, the amicable solution with a moratorium is to be preferred for the seller under certain conditions.
+If there is a reasonable hope that he will get out of these difficulties, the amicable solution with a payment plan is to be preferred for the seller under certain conditions.

-This questionnaire is essential before making or accepting a payment schedule proposal so that it is optimized (obtaining payments as soon as possible) and realistic (requiring the client to provide a schedule that he is able to meet).
+This questionnaire is essential before making or accepting a payment plan proposal so that it is optimized (obtaining payments as soon as possible) and realistic (requiring the client to provide a schedule that he is able to meet).

 Its objective seeks above all to establish a pre-diagnosis of the financial situation of the company.
 It is only when the information below has been collected that it is possible to consider the proposal phase.